 The Hit List is our record of every restaurant that opened in the past year that we’d highly recommend you try.
 This guide is sorted chronologically, so at the top you’ll find our latest entries to this list (the newest spots), and as you keep scrolling you’ll find the places that are on the older side - but are great enough that we still haven’t stopped talking about them.

 This upscale Coconut Grove seafood spot comes from the same team as Ariete, and it’s right next door too, a pair of distinct yet successful siblings - kind of like the Gyllenhaals of Miami restaurants.
 And just like the fact that neither of them has won an Oscar, we can’t stop thinking about the uni they serve here, which comes with thick, fluffy slices of brioche.
 But pretty much everything on the menu is good enough to make us want to eat it all over again in five to seven days.
-Seafood is the main attraction, but there’s also pizza and pasta, including a very good bucatini that also makes great use of uni.
+Seafood is the main attraction, but there’s also pizza, pasta, and a snapper milanese that we'll be very sad if you don't order.
 There really aren’t any bad decisions here, just like the acting choices of Jake and Maggie.

 Down a long fluorescent hallway in a Downtown office building, you’ll find Balloo and its dozen seats wedged into a corner.
 The dining room has old photos, an antique cabinet, and is doing its best to make you feel like you’re in a house somewhere in the Caribbean rather than a block away from a Walgreens.
 No matter where you sit, you’ll be able to see everyone in the restaurant as they eat from a small but wonderful menu of Indian, Trinidadian, Carribean, and Chinese dishes.
 The menu changes a lot, but we like the spam fried rice, Singaporean chili crab tteok-bokki (stir-fried rice cakes), and amazing cheung fun with dried shrimp and scallion rice crepes.
 We’ll happily keep coming back here, especially if their phenomenal Thai-style micheladas are involved.